Donkey Kong (1981 video game): Reception

 Upon release in arcades, Computer and Video Games compared it favorably with King Kong and predicted that it would likely become a success.
 In his 1982 book Video Invaders, Steve Bloom described Donkey Kong as "another bizarre cartoon game, courtesy of Japan" and said it was one of the "most exciting variations" on Pac-Man's maze theme along with Sega's Frogger due to how players need to "scale from the bottom of the screen to the top" which make them "more like obstacle courses than mazes" since "you always know where you're going — up".
 In January 1983, the 1982 Arcade Awards gave it the award for the best single-player video game and the Certificate of Merit as runner-up for Coin-Op Game of the Year.

 In September 1982, Arcade Express reviewed the ColecoVision port and scored it 9 out of 10.
 Creative Computing Video & Arcade Games in 1983 stated that "Coleco did a fabulous job" with Donkey Kong, the best of the console's first five games and "the most faithful adaptation of the original video game I have seen".
 The magazine's Danny Goodman stated that of Coleco's three console versions, the one for the ColecoVision was the best, followed by Atari and Intellivision.
 Computer and Video Games reviewed the ColecoVision port in its September 1984 issue and scored it 4 out of 4 in all four categories of Action, Graphics, Addiction and Theme.
 Ed Driscoll reviewed the Atari VCS version of Donkey Kong in The Space Gamer No. 59.
-Edwards commented that a game is near perfect and that anyone can be caught in Donkey Kong "fever".
+Edwards commented that the game is near perfect and that anyone can be caught in Donkey Kong "fever".